Background of the project

-Although persons (so called „whistleblowers”) who disclose serious misconducts and threats to public interest are often protected under law from employer retaliation, there have been many cases where punishment for whistleblowing has occurred, such as termination or suspension of employment, wage garnishment and harsh mistreatment.
-Thus, Anglo-Saxon countries adopted acts (Whistleblower Protection Act in USA, Public Interest Disclosure Act in United Kingdom) dealing with this specific issue.
+Although persons (so-called „whistleblowers”) who disclose serious misconducts and threats to the public interest are often protected under law from employer retaliation, there have been many cases where punishment for whistleblowing has occurred, such as termination or suspension of employment, wage garnishment, and harsh mistreatment.
+Thus, Anglo-Saxon countries adopted acts (Whistleblower Protection Act in the USA, Public Interest Disclosure Act in the United Kingdom) dealing with this specific issue.
 As experiences show, this type of legal protection serves as an incentive to disclose information related to public interest and proved as a useful tool against corruption.
 However, in the Eastern Block, public interest disclosures are under-regulated, and as a consequence, potential whistleblowers stay silent.

 First, HCLU and K-Monitor provided the other NGOs with an initiating case study about methods and best practices from other countries as well as a questionnaire about their national legislation and the implementation of international treaties.
 Each participating country’s representative has written and uploaded their own country report about the legal regulation and case laws of public interest disclosures with consideration to specific topics.

-Anticipated local impact of the initiative is the possible change in national legislations concerning whistleblowing protection allowed by the strengthened lobby activity and greater knowledge of participating NGOs.
-The project can also be important as it could serve as a good example of how to use ICTs to strengthen projects, in particular to increase the level of information sharing before organizing a future workshop or meeting.
+Anticipated local impact of the initiative is the possible change in national legislation concerning whistleblowing protection allowed by the strengthened lobby activity and greater knowledge of participating NGOs.
+The project can also be important as it could serve as a good example of how to use ICTs to strengthen projects, in particular, to increase the level of information sharing before organizing a future workshop or meeting.

 The project is sponsored by East East: Partnership Beyond Borders Program.

 The Hungarian Civil Liberties Union (HCLU) is a non-profit human rights watchdog NGO established in Budapest, Hungary in 1994.
-HCLU is a law reform and legal defence public interest NGO in Hungary, working independently of political parties, the state or any if its institutions.
+HCLU is a law reform and legal defense public interest NGO in Hungary, working independently of political parties, the state or any of its institutions.
 HCLU’s aim is to promote the case of fundamental rights and principles laid down by the Constitution of the Republic of Hungary and by international conventions.
-Generally it has the goal of building and strengthening the civil society and rule of law in Hungary and the CEE region.
+Generally, it has the goal of building and strengthening the civil society and rule of law in Hungary and the CEE region.

 List of the finalist NGOs and experts: